openharmony/docs/en/application-dev/network/net-sharing.md

 The Network Sharing module allows you to share your device's Internet connection with other connected devices by means of Wi-Fi hotspot, Bluetooth, and USB sharing.
 It also allows you to query the network sharing state and shared mobile data volume.

 > **NOTE**
 > To maximize the application running efficiency, most API calls are called asynchronously in callback or promise mode.
-The following code examples use the callback mode.
+The following code examples use the promise mode.
 For details about the APIs, see [API Reference](../reference/apis-network-kit/js-apis-net-sharing-sys.md).

 ## Basic Concepts